Koforidua

-Koforidua, also popularly known as K.dua or Koftown is a city and the capital of Eastern Region of Ghana.
+Koforidua, also popularly known as K.dua or Koftown is a city and the capital of the Eastern Region of Ghana.
 The city has an estimated population of 151,255 people as of 2025.
 The city is a blend of colonial and modern architecture.

-Koforidua serves as the commercial center for the Eastern region.
-The city is home to many businesses, with the exception of heavy duty industries.
+Koforidua serves as the commercial centre for the Eastern region.
+The city is home to many businesses, with the exception of heavy-duty industries.
 The city is home to Intravenous Infusions Limited, one of the oldest pharmaceutical companies in West Africa.
 The recent construction of the four-lane highway road linking the Koforidua Technical University and Koforidua to Oyoko brings commerce to the city.
 The highway also serves as a valid alternative route to reach Kumasi.
 Koforidua today is a multi-ethnic city with people from various ethnic groups in Ghana calling the city their home.

 On 6th March 2024, Koforidua played host to the celebration of the 67th anniversary of the independence of Ghana.

 Etymology

 Based on oral tradition, the city owes its name to an Akan man named Kofi Ofori, who had built his hut under a huge mahogany tree.
 This tree provided shelter for weary farmers who were returning from their farms.
 Over time, it became common for the farmers to say that they were going to rest under Kofi Ofori's tree.
-In their local language, Twi, the word for tree is 'dua'.
+In their local language, Twi, the word for 'tree' is 'dua'.
 The combination of Ofori's name and tree becomes 'Koforidua'.

 History

 Koforidua was founded in 1875 by Akan migrants from Asanteman.
 The completion of the Kumasi railway in 1923 saw Koforidua becoming an important road and rail junction.
-Koforidua is one of the country's oldest cocoa-producing centers.
+Koforidua is one of the country's oldest cocoa-producing centres.
 It is also noted today for its weekly Thursday bead market, which draws bead buyers and sellers from all over the Eastern region.

-The moniker "Koforidua Flowers" has firmly entrenched itself and is likely to endure, even though some older individuals have attempted to explain that the name originated from the abundant flowers spanning the stretch between Akwadum and Koforidua, as one approached the city.
+The moniker "Koforidua Flowers" has firmly entrenched itself and is likely to endure, even though some older individuals have attempted to explain that the name originated from the abundant flowers spanning the stretch between Akwadum and Koforidua as one approached the city.
 However, the prevailing and widely accepted perspective contradicts this.

 This figurative name has been in circulation since the 1950s.
-As recounted by certain elderly residents of the city, the name finds its roots in the allure of the women who migrated to the city during the turn of the century for trading endeavors.
+As recounted by certain elderly residents of the city, the name finds its roots in the allure of the women who migrated to the city during the turn of the century for trading endeavours.
 Many of these women chose to make the city their permanent home, effectively becoming part of the local population.
 Primarily in their late teens and early twenties, they were predominantly hailing from areas like Krobo and Akyem, with a notable contingent also originating from the Kwahu mountains.
 Koforidua, during that era, held a significant status as a trading hub, hosting numerous lively events every week, and therefore, was home to a substantial female population.